IndiiSkies/IndiiSkies/README.md

 ==============

 Thanks for visiting my github profile.
 I work mainly on private repositories and I usually only publish stuff when I think it benifits everyone.
 Also, I also work on the happy family website.
 It's a family owned business after all.
-My contributions to the site is I want it to be more customer oriented.
+My focus is bringing the website more closer to the customers.
 That's about it.
 Nothing much else to say.

 <!---
 IndiiSkies/IndiiSkies is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.